 Table of Contents

-Now i have been administrating Windows Environments for some years now, and i have been training my self to use powershell where ever it is possible.
-I have this dream of beeing able to come in to work, open my terminal and then do more or less everything from the terminal, and to most extent i have been able to do this.
+Now I have been administrating Windows Environments for some years now, and I have been training myself to use Powershell where ever it is possible.
+I have this dream of being able to come into work, open my terminal, and then do more or less everything from the terminal, and to the most extent, I have been able to do this.

 But for a couple of months ago i switched from a Lenovo T14 Windows PC to a Macbook Pro (Intel) 2020.
 And my personal laptop is a Macbook Pro M1.
 The reason for the switch i will save for another article.

 With the switch i immediately found some problems when administrating Windows Servers , Windows PC’s, Office 365 and Azure.
 Fortunately with powershell 7 i am able to manage alot of powershell task directly from the Macbook terminal.
 Actually the only aspect i have not yet been able to crack is Active Directory and Azure Active Directory.
 It is not possible of my knowledge to use any Windows Powershell active directory commands from powershell 7 to a Windows Domain.